-Although there are many varieties of this breed throughout the world, the most common is the Bristol Shubunkin.
+There are many varieties of this breed throughout the world, however the most common is the Bristol Shubunkin.

-This breed are usually not picky eaters.
-They will devour almost everything you place in front of them; fish flakes or pellets, live worms, as well as cooked vegetables.
+These fish are generally not picky eaters.
+They’ll devour almost everything you place in front of them.
+Fish flakes or pellets, live worms, as well as cooked vegetables.

-If you want to keep your goldfish healthy and happy, make sure you install an effective filtration and aeration system inside your aquarium.
-By doing this, you can cut down on the possibility of having to nurse sick goldfish.
+If you want to keep your fish healthy and happy, make sure you install an effective filtration and aeration system inside your tank.
+By doing this you’ll cut down on the possibility of having to nurse a sick fish.

-Similiar to other kinds of goldfish, this breed require a lot of oxygen in their water.
+Like other kinds of goldfish, they require a lot of oxygen in their water.

 Ensure that they are always well-fed and their tank is clean and you’ll enjoy their company for years to come.